bassosimone/ffi-utils/measurement_kit/ffi/README.md

 }
 ```

+### failure.measurement_submission

-- `"failure.measurement_submission"`: (object) There was a failure in submitting the measurement result to the configured collector.
+There was a failure in submitting the measurement result to the configured collector.

 This event includes the following attributes: